gharials/dev-path/docs/building-softwares/software-dev-concepts.md

 ### What is an interface?

+Electricity has revolutionized our lives for more than a century.
+It has given rise to countless electrical devices that make our lives easier.
+All electrical devices need power to work.
+Generating and providing electric power is a complex task, requiring deep expertise.
+Designing and manufacturing electrical devices is another complex task, requiring different expertise.
+Now, electric power sockets act as a bridge or link between these two complex tasks. _These types of links or bridges are called interfaces._

-We have sockets for lights at every home.
-Providing power and making lights are two different areas.
-A light socket acts as a link or bridge between them. _These type of links or bridges are called interfaces._ Lights need power, but light manufacturers don't need to worry about it.
-They just need to make sure that there lights’ connectors are compatible with the socket design used at homes.
-As a result, light manufacturers can focus on making lights of many designs, shapes, sizes, and colors.
+Devices need power, but device manufacturers don't need to worry about it.
+They just need to make sure that their devices’ connectors are compatible with the socket design used at homes.
+As a result, device manufacturers can focus on making devices of many types, designs, and functionalities.

-All complex systems are built using interfaces of some kind. _Interfaces allow two parties work independently._ Power manufacturers can improve cables, power supplies, etc., while light manufacturers can improve light technologies (e.g., CFL, LED, etc.).
-No parties create any problem for the other, because the interface remains the same.
+All complex systems are built using interfaces of some kind. _Interfaces allow two parties to work independently._ Power manufacturers can improve cables, power supplies, etc., while device manufacturers can improve their devices or research new devices.
+No parties create any problem for the other, because the bridge between them (the interface) remains the same.

 ### What is an API?